ciaraosull/project-3-mastermind/README.md

 *   [LucidCharts](https://www.lucidchart.com/) was used to create the UML Case Diagram, Class Diagram and the Flowchart.

+*   Microsoft Photos to edit, crop and save images of charts and diagrams

 ## Testing

 ### Interesting Issues & Bugs Found

 ### Validator Testing

 ## Deployment